hafedhmhammdi/prometheus-grafana-openshift-430/docs/01-default-dashboard/README.md

-# Default dashboard
+# Accessing Default Grafana Dashboard

-By default Openshift provides the Prometheus and Grafana operators pre-installed and default dashboards available.
+By default Prometheus and Grafana operators are pre-installed and populated with default dashboards.

+Note: The default dashboards are readonly and can't be modified.

-## Accessing dashboard
+## Accessing Grafana Dashboard

-You can access default monitoring dashboards available in the Openshift.
+The default monitoring dashboards available in the Openshift can be accessed as below.

 #### 1. Open Grafana Dashboard